 The tasting experience of riesling starts with the intense aromas rising from your glass, even when the wine is ice cold.
 Riesling wine’s aromas are primarily orchard fruits, such as nectarine, honey-crisp apple, pear and apricot.
 In addition to refreshing fruits, other soothing scents like jasmine, honeycomb or lime zest may waft from your riesling.

-Along with these subtle scents, you will also experience a more noticeable aroma, like petrol or petroleum wax.
+Along with these subtle scents, you will also experience a more noticeable aroma, like gasoline or petroleum wax.
 This distinct scent is due to a natural compound known as TDN that develops as riesling wine ages.
-Depending on your preferences, riesling’s signature petrol note may be a positive or negative attribute.
+Depending on your preferences, its signature gasoline note may be a positive or negative attribute.

 Riesling wine made with ripe grapes is filled with the rounder and subtler aromas of peach, pear, grapefruit, apple, apricot and other fruits.
 Sweet riesling wines will have stronger tastes of apricot and peach, while dry rieslings will have more intense notes of apple and grapefruit.